Aisling-Dempsey/Haven/README.md

 -  Bootstrap

 #### Disclaimer
 Haven in its current form is intended solely for demo-ing purposes.
 All user accounts and reviews are randomly generated and stored as plain-text for ease of debugging.
 If this were to be deployed, it would need passwords to be stored as hashes that were salted and peppered.

 #### Deployment
 At this time, Haven is not deployed.

 #### Author
-Aisling is a Software Engineer living in the Bay Area
+Aisling is a Software Engineer living in the Bay Area.